capensisma/Herald/README.md

 ```
 There is an built in pub/sub 'notifications' that sends notifications down to the client based on the cursor: `Notifications.collection.find({userId:this.userId, onsite: true});`

+Currently this package does **not** delete any notifications!
+You will likely want to do that yourself.
+I would recommend an observe function on the server removes notifications when they are read.

 #### Couriers

 Couriers do all the heavy lifting and manage delivery of all the notifications.
 By default the Couriers insures the notification is delivered to the client browser.
 When you add extension packages they will also manage your other forms of media.